No B.S Guide To Singapore REITs (2019): ETFs, Dividends & How to Buy

-The index is a free-float market capitalization weighted index which is reviewed bi-annually in March and September.
+The index is a free-float market capitalisation weighted index which is reviewed bi-annually in March and September.
 Although the index is not commonly used by the media, investors can benchmark their performance against the index, and use it to determine the REIT market sentiment.

-Alternatively, you can refer to SGX S-REIT 20 Index.
+Alternatively, you can refer to the SGX S-REIT 20 Index.
 It is also a free-float market capitalisation weighted index, but it measures only 20 SGX-listed REITs, selected by size and trading volume.

 For more information you can refer to: SGX > Market Information > Indices > "Index: SGX S-REIT Index."